joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-23-drawing-game.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Take a number
 date: 2023/05/23
-subtitle:
+subtitle: When should you start dreaming of a brighter future?
-tags:
+tags: expectation strategy
 ---

 >**Question**: